ZIBOT KK

 ——

-ZIBOT Inc., a China-based startup specializing in educational robots for children powered by natural language processing technology, first validated their product in the Chinese market.
-In 2018, they expanded by establishing a branch in Silicon Valley to enter the U.S. market.
-However, at that time, the company lacked sufficient data and insights into the U.S. market, leading to challenges in positioning their product within the U.S. kids’ robot sector.
-As a result, the U.S. product team’s primary objective was to gather market-specific data and insights, identifying opportunity areas that aligned with these findings.
+ZIBOT Inc. is a China-based startup developing educational robots for children using natural language processing technology.
+After validating its product in the Chinese market, the company established a branch in Silicon Valley in 2018 to expand into the U.S. market.
+However, at the time, the team lacked sufficient data and insights about the American market, making the expansion effort particularly challenging.
+As a result, the primary mission of the U.S. product team was to gather concrete data and insights on the U.S. kids’ robotics market and identify potential opportunity areas for successful market entry.

 APPROACH